 This is, by far, the most important criteria.
 If a country is poor, then it is not Tier 1.
 Full stop.
 If it has a low wealth per capita, it is not Tier 1.

-GDP-per-capita or development index is probably the best way to look at national wealth as it relates to Tier.
+GDP-per-capita or Human Development Index is probably the best way to look at national wealth as it relates to Tier.